Portfolio size: | £1.2 billion |

 The manager

-The AIM IHT Service is managed by an 11-strong investment team which has more than 100 years of industry experience and oversees £2 billion in quoted investments across all Octopus products (June 2023).
+The AIM IHT Service is managed by the 13-strong Quoted Companies team, which has more than 100 years of industry experience and oversees £1.7 billion in quoted investments across all Octopus products (June 2025).

 The team is headed up by Richard Power and Kate Tidbury.
 Kate first joined Octopus as a fund manager of smaller companies in 2008, while Richard joined Octopus in 2004 and has worked in smaller company investing for over 25 years.

-Together, the team conducts more than 800 face-to-face meetings a year to help identify what they believe are the best investment opportunities.
+The team conducts more than 850 meetings a year to help identify what they believe are the best investment opportunities.
 This level of activity may be hard to replicate by smaller AIM IHT providers.
 The dedicated investment resource is a key differentiator for the Octopus AIM IHT service, in our view.

 Octopus will hold your shares on your behalf using its own nominee company.